velezj/family-rpg-1/notes/universe.md

 <unknown by players/universe>
 Planetvores are the source and keepers of time magic in the universe.
 When a planetvore senses that time magic is weakening, it instinctually starts to feed in order to procreate.
 Once enough matter is devoured, a part of the planetvore separates from the original and become a brand new planetvore.
 The original planetvore then diffused into the space-time and time magic.
 New planetvores do not contain the black-liquid skin when born as must build it up by gathering the time magic around it until a skin forms.
+This is usually a quick process since the abundance of time magic from the diffused "parent".

 ## The Federation Council